“Magnetic Fields and the Aurora”

 ** Note **

-For the “Summer Season” (July and August) the NC Astronomers will be meeting on-line via Zoom.
+For the “Summer Season” (July and August) the NC Astronomers will sometimes meet on-line via Zoom for special programs.
 Club members will receive the keys to the Zoom conference in their email via Groups.io.

 NC Astronomers Meets on the 1st Wednesday each month at 7pm in the